Skip to content

 • the main (or master) branch is production (triggers the CD pipeline),

-• the develop branch is integration (triggers an hybrid pipeline),
+• the develop branch is integration (triggers the CI pipeline),

-âš the use of an integration branch is optional, and even discouraged in the general case
+âš the use of an integration branch is optional, and even discouraged as a default choice

 • any other branch is development (triggers the CI pipeline).

-Let's state it clearly: the most efficient Git workflow is the simplest one that fits your needs.
+Let's state it clearly: the most efficient Git branching model is the simplest one that fits your needs.
 Consequently:

 1. If you do not have good reasons of using an integration branch, just don't.

-2. If you do not know which Git workflow to use, start as simple as possible.
+2. If you do not know which Git branching model to use, start as simple as possible.

-3. Feature-Branch shall be enough in most situations.
+3. Gitflow is often chosen by default but Feature-Branch shall be enough in most situations.

-The root cause is it introduces a de-facto delay between the end of a development (feature branch being merged into develop) and its deployment to the production environment (develop being merged into main, thus flushing accumulated changes all at once).
+The main issue is that it introduces a de-facto delay between the end of a development (feature branch being merged into develop) and its deployment to the production environment (develop being merged into main, thus flushing accumulated changes all at once).

 This "two-stages" deployment raises issues: